 IPAC’s Third Annual Summit was hosted by Czech co-chairs Rep. Eva Decroix and Sen. Pavel Fischer.
 The gathering was welcomed by addresses from Czech Speaker of the Chamber of Deputies Marketa Pekarova Adamova, Czech Foreign Minister Jan Lipavsky and Taiwan Foreign Minister Joseph Wu.

 IPAC’s strength lies in its cross-party membership across a rapidly growing number of countries.
-Over fifty legislators form over twenty-five countries, representing five continents, partook in the proceedings.
+Over fifty legislators from over twenty-five countries, representing five continents, partook in the proceedings.
 This is reflective of members’ shared agreement that the challenges posed by the People’s Republic of China domestic repression and geopolitical aggression supersede democratic party divisions and national borders.

 IPAC was particularly pleased to officially welcome three more countries into the network: